- Areas of Study

 Applied Research to Address the State’s Critical Needs Initiative

-Word version of A&S Applied Research to Address the State’s Critical Needs Initiative
+A&S Applied Research to Address the State’s Critical Needs Initiative call for proposals

-- Faculty members from any College of Arts & Sciences department or program can apply.
+- Faculty members from any College of Arts & Sciences department or program may apply.

-- Although these awards are primarily intended for tenured and tenure-track faculty in A&S, temporary faculty can apply as long as research/creative activity is required by their UND contract and they will complete their proposed activity while employed at UND.
+- Although these awards are primarily intended for tenured and tenure-track faculty in Arts & Sciences, temporary faculty can apply as long as research/creative activity is required under their UND contract and they will complete their proposed activity while employed at UND.

 - Proposals that fail to follow the guidelines outlined in this document will be denied.

-- Cover sheet: Project title, faculty names and affiliations, faculty ranks, and original copies of faculty and department chair signatures.
+- Cover sheet: Project title, investigator name(s) and affiliation(s), faculty rank(s), and original copies of faculty and department chair or program director signature(s).

 - Abstract: A brief (200 words or less) non-technical description of the research/creative activity to be performed and the expected outcomes.

 - Clearly explain how the proposed activity will anticipate, identify, or respond to a critical need of the State of North Dakota.
-Describe the proposed research/creative activity, and include some background on the topic, specific objectives, and proposed methods.
+If applicable, explain how it aligns with the Grand Challenges outlined in the UND Strategic Plan.
+Describe the proposed research/creative activity, and include some brief background on the topic, specific objectives, and proposed methods.

-- Explain whether the project will be supported by other resources, including the source and amount.
+- State whether the project will be supported through other resources, including the source and amount.

 The budget must be broken down into individual line items with each item justified.
 Individual awards are limited to $20,000.
 For additional instructions, please refer to the document “Budget Guidelines for Research Initiatives.”